helium/docs/docs/governance/staking-with-realms.md

 </figure>
 <br />

 As long as HNT, MOBILE or IOT is available in your linked account, new stakes can be created by tapping on the "Lock Tokens" button within the governance view.

 ### Lockup Period

 To build a secure voting system, Helium only allows votes from token holders willing to align themselves with the long-term health of the Helium Network.
 This is done by allowing holders to delegate their stake to a subDAO to receive veMOBILE or veIOT in proportion to the amount of time that the tokens are staked for.

 <figure className="screensnippet-wrapper">
   <img src={useBaseUrl('/img/modular-governance/lockup-type.jpeg')}
-  style={{ maxHeight: 275, borderRadius: '40px', padding: '14px 16px 20px' }}
+  style={{ maxHeight: 275 }}
+  className="add-border-radius add-shadow add-shadow-margin"
   />
   <figcaption>
     Selecting your lockup type, Decaying or Constant.
   </figcaption>
 </figure>
 <br />

 #### Decaying